tarun2599/loyalty-program-microservice/README.md

 - **Balance Management**: Check and update user balance.
 - **Transaction Recording**: Record earning and spending transactions.
 - **Transaction History**: Retrieve transaction history for a user.
-- **Rate Limiting**: Protect against abuse with basic rate limiting.
+- **Rate Limiting**: Protect against abuse with a rate limit of 50 requests per minute per IP.
 - **Caching**: Improve performance with an in-memory cache.
 - **Logging**: Track important events and errors.
+- **Testing**: Unit and integration tests are included.
 - **Docker Support**: Containerize the application for easy deployment.

 ## Getting Started